remicnrd/remicnrd.github.io/_posts/2018-04-20-the-machine-learning-cheatsheet.markdown

 author: # Add name author (optional)
 ---

-Lately, I spent a some time on various data science projects: predictive analysis, natural language processing, graph analysis, etc.
+Lately, I spent some time on various data science projects: predictive analysis, natural language processing, graph analysis, etc.

 Behind the scene, **they all share the same machine learning algorithms**.
 Of course, those models barely represent 10 lines of code in my notebooks, thanks to the wonderful open-source libraries accessible today.